-A good exercise routine is important on an ongoing basis to reduce the chances of recurring pain.
+A good exercise routine in which you engage on an ongoing basis is an important part of reducing the chances of recurring pain.
 The good news is that there is such a variety of exercise and fitness options that everyone should be able to find something that is enjoyable and effective.

-If you have ongoing back pain, balanced and stable walking enhances your ability to continue doing everyday activities, while reducing the likelihood and/or severity of additional episodes of back pain.
+If you have ongoing back pain, balanced and stable walking enhances your ability to continue doing everyday activities while reducing the likelihood or severity of additional episodes of back pain.
 Walking is low-impact exercise which allows the muscles to be worked without causing much stress or impact on the spine.
-Exercise walking involves keeping a brisk pace, good form and going for about 30 minutes (around 2 miles) 3 or 4 times a week.
+Exercise walking involves keeping a brisk pace, good form, and going for about 30 minutes (around 2 miles) 3 or 4 times a week.

-The water also provides friction against movement, allowing strengthening and conditioning, while reducing the risk of further injury from losing your balance.
-The support provided by water can be very helpful for anyone who is overweight, as the effect of buoyancy essentially negates the extra body weight, allowing free movement in the water.
+The water also provides friction against movement, allowing strengthening and conditioning while reducing the risk of further injury from losing your balance.
+The support provided by water can be helpful for anyone who is overweight, as the effect of buoyancy essentially negates the extra body weight, allowing free movement in the water.
 It is also quite effective for anyone with a painful joint condition, such as osteoarthritis.

 Tai chi involves a lot of movement, but only slow, gentle, flowing movements of the body; it does not involve any jarring motions that create impact on the spine.
-Both yoga and Tai Chi also incorporate meditative techniques that can help ease stress and anxiety, which many people feel plays an important part in easing their back pain.
+Both yoga and tai chi also incorporate meditative techniques that can help ease stress and anxiety, which many people feel plays an important part in easing their back pain.

 If you haven’t had a good experience with exercise before, we encourage you to try again—perhaps try a new instructor or a new form of exercise—because as a general rule, people who exercise regularly simply have less pain than those who do not exercise.